-Gift annuities are one of the most popular types of gifts.
-They are easy to understand and implement and they provide you with a number of benefits-an immediate income tax deduction (if you itemize), a lifetime income for you and/or your spouse or other beneficiary, and payments that are partially tax free.
+Gift annuities have been around for almost 200 years.
+They are one of the most popular of all planned gifts as they are easy to understand and implement and they provide you with a number of benefits-an immediate income tax deduction (if you itemize), a lifetime income for you and/or your spouse or other beneficiary, and payments that are partially tax free.

-A charitable gift annuity is an agreement between you and us.
+A charitable gift annuity is an agreement between one or two donors and us.
 You transfer assets as a gift to us and, in return, we promise to pay a fixed amount to one or two annuitants for life.